ttinoco/OPTALG/docs/opt_solver.rst

 Ipopt
 =====

-This is a Python wrapper of the interior-point solver `IPOPT`_.
+This is a wrapper of the solver `IPOPT`_ from COIN-OR.
 It corresponds to the class :class:`OptSolverIpopt <optalg.opt_solver.ipopt.OptSolverIpopt>`, and solves optimization problems of the form

 .. math::
    :nowrap: